hannesdelbeke/brain/MVP MVC MVVM compared.md

 - Data Binding: MVVM heavily relies on [[data binding]], which establishes a connection between the View and ViewModel.
 This enables automatic synchronization of data changes between the two components.
 - Testability: MVVM allows for easier unit testing of the ViewModel, as it can be tested independently of the View by providing test data.
-- Dependency Injection: MVVM often incorporates dependency injection to provide loose coupling between components.
+- [[Dependency Injection]]: MVVM often incorporates dependency injection to provide loose coupling between components.
 - Separation of Concerns: MVVM emphasizes the separation of the UI logic (ViewModel) from the View, similar to MVP.
 However, MVVM takes it a step further by introducing data binding and promoting a more declarative approach to UI development.

 2. MVP (Model-View-Presenter): MVP divides an application into three main components: